garazdawi/erlang.github.io/_posts/2021-5-12-My-OTP-24-Highlights.md

 You can download the readme describing the changes here: [Erlang/OTP 24 Readme].
 Or, as always, look at the release notes of the application you are interested in.
-For instance here: [Erlang/OTP 24 - Erts Release Notes].
+For instance here: [Erlang/OTP 24 - Erts Release Notes - Version 12.0].

 This years highlights are:
 * [BeamAsm - the JIT compiler for Erlang](#beamasm---the-jit-compiler-for-erlang)